-• append_branches - The parameter controls how lookup function processes multiple contacts.
-If there are multiple contacts for the given username in usrloc and this parameter is set to 1, Request-URI will be overwritten with the highest-q rated contact and the rest will be appended to sip_msg structure and can be later used by tm for forking.
-If the parameter is set to 0, only Request-URI will be overwritten with the highest-q rated contact and the rest will be overwritten with the highest-q rated contact.
+append_branches - The parameter controls how lookup function processes multiple contacts.
+If there are multiple contacts for the given username in usrloc and this parametr is set to 1, Request-URI will be overwritten with the highest-q rated contact and the rest will be appended to sip_msg structure and can be later used by tm for forking.
+If the parameter is set to 0, only Request-URI will be overwritten with the highest-q rated contact and the rest will be left unprocessed.

-'''

 int save(struct sip_msg msg, char table, char s);

-'''